 Also, since a portion of each entry is contributed to the Make-A-Wish® Foundation of Western PA, you can be sure that you're playing a role in helping to grant the wishes of some seriously ill children.
 We're all very proud of this association

 You can print out and complete an application that you will find from a link on the home page of this web site.
 Don't mail in applications downloaded from the web site in the spring earlier than the announced earliest post mark date.
 Once the date arrives for application acceptance, you can mail them in any time during the current year.
 Applications received before this date will be returned!
 Please note that you can use this application to enter a single tournament, multiple events or simply join KBBC.
 If you wish to enter one or more events, check the box below the event(s) you're entering, fill in the required information and include your check or money order for the total amount being submitted.
 Don't forget to indicate if your membership fee is enclosed (if you're not already a member).
-You can also include your lunker fees and they will be credited to your team.
-If you don't already receive applications by mail, you can get on the mailing list by enclosing a note asking to be added.
+If you don't already receive applications by e-mail, you can get on the mailing list by enclosing a note asking to be added.
 You will not automatically be added simply by entering an event, so be sure to let me know if you need to be included.

 The "50 Yard Rule" states that a competitor may not fish within a 50 yard radius of another competitor who:

 without the express permission of the anchored competitor.
 The competitor granting permission may not do so to the exclusion of any other competitor.
 In other words, if the anchored boat gives permission to one competitor, it must also give permission to any and all other competitors that wish to fish within that 50 yard radius.